dirigible-io/dirigible-io.github.io/docs-blogs/docs/2022/08/10/gcp-gke-dns-istio-letsencrypt-postgresql-keycloak.md

 At the first run when we will try to open `https://dirigible.demo.apps.dirigible.io` will see
 ![keycloak-configure-client](/img/posts/20220810/keycloak-configure-client.png)

-1. We need to creat clientId `dirigible` go to `https://keycloak.demo.apps.dirigible.io/auth/admin/master/console/#/realms/master/clients`
+1. We need to creat clientId `dirigible` go to `https://keycloak.demo.apps.dirigible.io/auth/admin/master/console/#/realms/master/clients` and login with username `admin` and password `admin`.
 ![create-clientid](/img/posts/20220810/keycloak-create-cliendid.png)